gdbooks/LegacyOpenGL/Chapter3/Polygons.md

 void GL.FrontFace(FrontFaceDirection);
 ```

 Try it!
 Define a polygon with 3 points in a counter-clockwise fashion.
+Enable culling.
 This will produce a triangle.
 Run your program and it will show up on screen.
 Now add this line of code before running your program:

 ```
 GL.FrontFace(FrontFaceDirection.Cw);